The Other Orthodox Family

 As already seen, all canonical Orthodox Churches are in full or at least partial communion with each other.
 In competition or in parallel with this worldwide structure, some non-canonical Orthodox Churches have established their own inter-communion structures, as follows:

-2) The UAOC – Met.
-Mefodiy is in communion with the Russian True Orthodox Church under Met.
+2) The UAOC – Is in communion with the Russian True Orthodox Church under Met.
 Vyacheslav as well as with the tiny “Apostolic Orthodox Church” of Fr.
 Gleb Yakunin in Russia.

 3) The (Autonomous) Ukrainian Orthodox Church in America is in communion with the Russian True Orthodox Church under Metropolitan Rafail (since the ex-comunion of Metropolitan Benedict they have no communion with Raphail)